pjobson/stuff_for_brian/toilet.md

 	chmod -x figlet-fonts-master/*

+Change the permissions of the figlet share.

+	sudo chown -R brian.brian /usr/share/figlet

 ### Copy the Fonts

 In order to get toilet to see the fonts, we need to put them into the `/usr/share/figlet` path.